Discount Combo Tour: Golden circle, Snæfellsnes, South coast Elements

 Day 1: Snæfellsjökull, Arnarstapi, Lóndrangar, Djúpalónssandur, Saxhóll, Kirkjufell

-Day 2: Thingvellir National Park, Gullfoss, Geysir, Efstidalur farm, Faxi, Kerið
+Day 2: Thingvellir National Park, Gullfoss, Geysir, Efstidalur farm, Faxi, Kerið crater.

 Day 3: Seljalandsfoss, Gljúfrarbúi, Skógafoss, Sólheimajökull, Sólheimasandur, DC3 airplane wreck, Secret Lava Cave